Are 'Love Is Blind' Season 8 Stars Devin Buckley and Virginia Miller Still Together?

 (Image credit: Adam Rose/Netflix)

-Spoilers for Love Is Blind season 8 episodes 1 through 6 ahead.
+Spoilers for the Love Is Blind season 8 finale ahead.
 It wouldn’t be a new Love Is Blind season without a good old-fashioned pods love triangle.
 Netflix’s hit reality show, which returned for season 8 on Valentine’s Day, allows singles to get to know each other sight unseen in individual “pods,” an intimate format that often encourages the show’s stars to bond with multiple people.
 But the show wants its participants to get monogamously engaged and married, meaning that two-thirds of any love triangles eventually have to pair off.
 That’s exactly what happens in the Minneapolis, Minnesota-set season between 34-year-old healthcare recruiter Virginia Miller and 29-year-old youth director Devin Buckley, one of the season 8 cast’s most intriguing new couples.

 devin wears a suit and holds a hula hoop and wears headphones while in the pods in love is blind season 8